-ISVis (Interaction Scenario Visualizer) is a tool that supports architectural extraction and localization.
+ISVis (Interaction Scenario Visualizer) is a tool that supports the process.
 It includes several graphical views with which an analyst can determine appropriate components and connectors.
-For ISVis, a component consists of any analyst-specified collection of underlying source code constructs together with an understanding of the role that the component plays in the design of the system being analyzed.
-Component identification is supported by traditional static analyses.
-Connectors consist of component interaction patterns as recognized from actual execution traces, a form of dynamic analysis.
+For ISVis, a component consists of any analyst-specified collection of underlying source code constructs.
+Component specification is supported by traditional static analyses.
+Connectors consist of component interactions as recognized from actual execution traces, a form of dynamic analysis.

 The paper also describes the application of ISVis to a specific program, the Mosaic web browser, version 2.4.
 The task we studied was the addition of user-configurable viewers to Mosaic.
-Version 2.4 supported viewers for particular kinds of data, such as PostScript files, but the user could not dynamically add new ones.
+Version 2.4 supported viewers for particular kinds of data, such as PostScript, but the user could not dynamically add new ones.
 We wanted to know enough about the architecture of Mosaic to determine where in the source code to add the new capability.